AI in Grocery Retail – Tackling Pandemic-induced Challenges in 2022

 - Reduce Equipment Downtime and Improve Equipment Health

 - Predictive analytics helps minimize equipment failures by predicting and detecting equipment issues before they manifest into bigger problems.
-This helps with reducing equipment downtime as well as improving the longevity of the equipment.
+This helps with reducing equipment downtime as well as improving the longevity.